jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 Again, like all equipment skills I am rating these assuming you are playing a build that utilizes them.
 Let’s take this time to explain Shield mechanics, since they are not simple or obvious.

-Baseline, you have a 25% chance to Block an attack if you are wielding a Shield in any hand.
-An equipped Shield will constantly apply the DV penalty (if it has one), but only apply its AV benefit on a successful Block.
+Baseline, you have a 25% chance to block an attack if you are wielding a Shield in any hand.
+An equipped Shield will constantly apply the DV penalty (if it has one), but only apply its AV benefit on a successful block.
 If you have multiple Shields equipped, the DV penalty will apply for each Shield.
-When a creature makes an attack on its turn, the chance to Block is rolled once.
-If the Block was successful, you gain an AV bonus for that attack only equal to the highest AV bonus of all your equipped Shields.
-That Shield can then no longer Block any other attack that creature makes this turn.
-If the Block was unsuccessful, then you gain no Shield benefit for that attack.
+When a creature makes an attack on its turn, the chance to block is rolled once.
+If the block was successful, you gain an AV bonus for that attack only equal to the highest AV bonus of all your equipped Shields.
+That Shield can then no longer block any other attack that creature makes this turn.
+If the block was unsuccessful, then you gain no Shield benefit for that attack.
 This process repeats for every subsequent attack made by that creature on this turn.

-This means that since enemies rarely attack more than once per turn, wearing multiple Shields is not worth it.
-Now that we know Shield mechanics, Block increases our Block chance to 50%; not much more to say just makes your Shields more effective.
+This means that since many enemies only attack with one limb (or only with an occasional offhand strike), wearing multiple Shields usually isn't worth it since we incur the negatives of the Shield at all times.
+Now that we know Shield mechanics, Block increases our block chance to 50%; not much more to say just makes your Shields more effective.

 ### Shield Slam